N scale track plans for free

 Going extremely puristic

 Description: An extraordinary 4 x 8 N scale layout for KATO.
-Long trains, busy multitrack-track line, urban.
+Long trains, busy multitrack-line, urban.

 More: 4 x 8 N scale layout